binomialhq/poly/doc/SPECIFICATION.md

 from those of RAML and OpenAPI, in the sense that neither is strictly a superset of the other two.
 In other words, Poly does not support all features offered by OpenAPI or RAML, nor do those support all features proposed by Poly.
-The former is easily explained by the fact that Poly attempts to consider a wider variety of scenarios, as well as purpose-specific language constructs.
-The latter, on the other hand, can be explained by observing that not all constructs offered by the alternatives directly relate to API specifications, such as `servers` and `baseUri`.
+The former is explained by observing that not all constructs offered by the alternatives directly relate to API specifications, such as `servers` and `baseUri`.
 These markers, provided by OpenAPI and RAML, respectively, mix, in our opinion, concepts that should not be mixed, that of an API specification and the location of some specific implementation of it.
 Poly proposes a strict separation of these concerns.
+The fact that Poly implements features that are not available in the alternatives, is rather explained by Poly attempting to consider a wider variety of scenarios, as well as purpose-specific language constructs.

 From a syntatic point of view, Poly more closely resembles protobuf and Apache Thrift.
 In fact, many linguistic constructs are inspired by those.
 The key